 Everything You Need to Know About Blueberries

-The flavour of blueberries should, and can, definitely be enjoyed year-round.
+The flavour of blueberries should, and can, definitely be enjoyed all year long.
 Depending on whether you’re preparing blueberries in a pie or simply eating them out of hand, their flavour ranges from mildly to super sweet.
-These little berries also contribute to our well being with their vitamin C, antioxidants and fibre.
+These little berries also contribute considerably to our well being, boasting a burst of vitamin C, antioxidants, and fibre in each bite.

 Throughout the year, we typically see the beautiful, plump cultivated blueberries we’re most familiar with.
 However, in the summer it’s easy to spot smaller wild blueberries popping up in the market.